 - Lack of IVR Maintenance

 Considering the call volume many companies deal with, call center software and automated answering systems are a necessity for helping to manage satisfaction rates and staffing needs.
 However, all automated answering systems are not created equal.
-Here are some things you should never do with an IVR along with some guidelines about configuring one that is effective:
+Here are some guidelines about which IVR mistakes to avoid–and how to fix them:

 1) Too Many Menu Options

-One of the core benefits of IVRs is that they allow customers to resolve their inquires quickly and efficiently.
+One of the core benefits of IVRs is that they allow customers to resolve their inquiries quickly and efficiently.
 IVRs should be designed with this in mind and avoid giving callers too much information or taking too long to provide the necessary information.
-Care should also be taken when presenting promotional content.
-As a general rule, menu options should be limited to around five before breaking options off into sub-menus and each option should provide callers with quick responses containing only necessary information.
-Less is more and shorter menu messages will contribute toward case resolution times and other metrics.
+They should also be careful when presenting promotional content.
+As a general rule, menu options should be limited to around five before breaking options off into sub-menus, and each option should provide callers with quick responses containing only necessary information.
+Less is more, and shorter menu messages will improve case resolution times and other metrics.

 2) Poorly Organized Information

-Along with overloading people with menu options, it’s a common mistake for companies to not present options as efficiently as possible.
+It’s a common mistake for companies to present menu options in a disorganized or poorly worded fashion.
 Menus should be designed so the most frequently accessed information is available first and the least accessed information is available last.
 If half of your inbound calls go to sales and only 3% goes to accounting, sales should be listed before accounting on your IVR.

 3) Poor Quality Recordings

-It can be tempting to record your IVR menu options in-house, and while this may be cost-effective in many cases that may be a good idea but don’t underestimate the prep or skill work that goes into professional voice recordings.
-Tips such as participating in something that puts you in a good mood before making the recording can go a long way toward improving quality – your emotion will carry over.
+It can be tempting to record your IVR menu options in-house, and while this may be cost-effective in many cases, don’t underestimate the prep or skill that goes into professional voice recordings.
+Tips, such as participating in something that puts you in a good mood before making the recording, can go a long way toward improving quality, because your emotion will carry over.
 If all else fails, consider hiring third-party professional talent to do the recording for you.

 4) Repetitive Hold Message or Music

 What’s worse than being stuck on hold?
 Being stuck on hold while listening to the same promotional pitch or guitar riff for the dozenth time.
-Make sure your music doesn’t loop too frequently, that ads are kept to a minimum and that messages such as saying “your call is important to us” aren’t repeated too frequently.
-At the same time, you do want to reassure customers that their call is in queue.
+Ensure your music doesn’t loop too frequently, that ads are kept to a minimum, and that you avoid overusing messages like “your call is important to us”.
+At the same time, you do want to reassure customers that their call is acknowledged and in queue.

 5) No Call-Back Option

-If your automated system isn’t able to solve a customer’s inquiry and they aren’t able to reach someone who can address the matter at that time, the system should provide a way for customers to schedule a call back from your company at a later point.
-Again, this has multiple benefits that may contribute to results in sales and satisfaction rates.
+If your automated system isn’t able to solve a customer’s inquiry, and they aren’t able to reach someone who can address the matter at that time, the system should provide a way for customers to schedule an automatic callback from your company at a later point.
+Again, this has multiple benefits that may contribute to results in sales and satisfaction scores.

 6) Poorly Incorporated Promotions